top of page

 It makes sense, right?
 You're disconnected, things feel tense, and you're cycling through the same arguments.
 Even looking at each other seems to trigger a fight.

-Sitting in a room with your partner and a therapist doesn’t seem to be fixing it.
+Sitting in a room with your partner and going through general dialogue doesn't seem to be fixing it.

-Because whilst it works amazingly for prevention, and it CAN work at times, generally the model isn’t very effective - especially for high-functioning professionals under relational stress.
+Because whilst it can be helpful for prevention, and it CAN work at times, generally a purely conversational model isn't always the most effective match—especially for high-functioning professionals under relational stress.

 1. You're outsourcing the real work.

-Couples therapy often becomes a negotiation space.
-A place where each person is somewhat listening to the other ‘have their turn’ and then waits their turn (thinking about what to say) to explain why they’re right - and the other is wrong.
+Shared sessions often become a negotiation space.
+A place where each person is somewhat listening to the other 'have their turn' and then waits their turn (thinking about what to say) to explain why they're right - and the other is wrong.

 It's a performative disaster.